Dr Ewan St. John Smith - Group leader

 neurobiology, nociception/pain, acid-sensing, ion channels

-Ewan St. John Smith studied pharmacology at the University of Bath before conducting his PhD withat the University of Cambridge.
-During this time he became interested in how sensory neurones are activated by acid, which lead to him conducting a postdoc with in Berlin at the Max-Delbrück Centre to examine the acid insensitivity of naked mole-rats, research that was funded by a fellowship from the .
-Pursuing interests in the evolution of chemosensing he then spent a year with at NYU School of Medicine, on a Foundation Fellowship, investigating how carbon dioxide activates neurones in the nematode worm Caenorhabditis elegans.
+Ewan St. John Smith studied pharmacology at the University of Bath before conducting his PhD in the laboratory of Peter McNaughton FMedSci at the University of Cambridge.
+During this time he became interested in how sensory neurones are activated by acid, which lead to him conducting a postdoc in the laboratory of Gary Lewin in Berlin at the Max-Delbrück Centre for Molecular Medicine to examine the acid insensitivity of naked mole-rats, research that was funded by a research fellowship from the Alexander von Humboldt Foundation.
+Pursuing interests in the evolution of chemosensing he then spent a year in the laboratory of Niels Ringstad at NYU School of Medicine, with a Max Kade Foundation fellowship, investigating how carbon dioxide activates sensory neurones in the nematode worm Caenorhabditis elegans.

 Research in the Smith Lab is focused on understanding more about the molecular mechanisms by which stimuli activate neurones and the neuronal circuitry of behaviour.
 To this end, our research has two overarching aims:

-1) To elucidate the mechanisms by which acid activates pain-sensing neurones (nociceptors) in inflammatory pain and to identify the neuronal subsets involved in generating acid-pain.
+1) To elucidate mechanisms by which acid activates pain-sensing neurones (nociceptors) in inflammation

 2) To leverage the unusual phenotypes of the naked mole-rat (e.g. cancer-resistance, longevity, hypoxia/hypercapnia resistant and poikilothermy) to discover more about normal physiology in other mammals.